nushell/nushell.github.io/book/thinking_in_nushell.md

 **Thinking in Nushell:** The way Nushell views data is that data flows through the pipeline until it reaches the user or is handled by a final command.
 Nushell uses commands to do work.
 Learning these commands and when to use them helps you compose many kinds of pipelines.

-## Parsing and evaluation are different stages
+## Think of Nushell as a compiled language

-An important part of Nushell's design and specifically where it differs from many dynamic languages is that "parse time" and "evaluation time" are separate and do not mix.
-These terms come from programming language design and compiler theory, in which parsing is where you convert text to an abstract representation, and evaluation is where you run the abstract representation.
+An important part of Nushell's design and specifically where it differs from many dynamic languages is that Nushell converts the source you give it to something to run, and then runs the result.
+It doesn't have an `eval` features which allows you to continue pulling in new source during runtime.
+This means that tasks like including files to be part of your project need to be known paths, much like includes in compiled languages like C++ or Rust.

 For example, the following doesn't make sense in Nushell, and will fail to execute if run as a script: